 This will be the definitive order for all Cadets.

-Other Cadets – say their rank and last name
+- Other Cadets: First say their rank and last name

-Staff or WO – say their rank and last name or Sir/Ma’am
+- Staff member or WO: First say their rank and last name; or start with Sir or Ma’am

 |How To Spit-and-Polish|

 |Feeling depressed about the sorry state of your shoes or boots?
 Think you should look 100% all the time?
 Think you’re good enough to be an Officer?
 Think you can do better than your peers?
 If the answer is “Yes!” to these questions, then read this!Keeping your appearance above 100% will never hinder your Cadet career, and having shiny shoes will make you stand out from the crowd as someone who cares about the way they look in uniform.Spit and Polishing (aka.
 “Bulling”,”Polishing” etc.) has been around for many a moon, and there are about fifty different methods handed down from airman to airman over the years.
 The ones you are most likely to hear about are:

 The method I am going to be describing will use the following implements:

 OK, here we go.
 This is not a quick fix; it will take you hours (literally) to do this properly, so the first thing to do is to find a comfortable location.
 I would heartily suggest an old chair (with appropriate protective coverings to ensure that polish doesn’t get on the furniture – you have been warned!
 Parents don’t appreciate black sofas!) in front of the TV.
 Take a seat.
 Comfortable?
 Right then we will begin: